cortsf/libgen_dl/README.md

 Batch download files from libgen.

 ## Notes
-- Changes on libgen often cause libgen_dl to fail.
+- Changes on library genesis often cause libgen_dl to fail.
 If this happens please open an issue and I'll try to fix it.

 ## Current status (Sat Feb 17 20:02:35 2024 UTC)
 libgen.lol certificates expired, for this reason aria2c has to be called with `--disable-ipv6 --check-certificate=false`.